Billy Eppler: Career

 After the 2015 season, following Dipoto's resignation, Eppler again interviewed with the Angels for their general manager position.
 The Angels hired Eppler as their general manager on October 4, signing him to a four-year contract.
 Later in October, the Angels lost front office executives Matt Klentak, Tim Bogar, and Scott Servais, who were hired by other organizations.
 Eppler developed his own analytics department, and brought some executives, including special assistant Eric Chavez, to the Angels from New York.
 Over the next few seasons, Eppler built around Mike Trout with acquisitions of Shohei Ohtani, Justin Upton, Anthony Rendon, and Andrelton Simmons.

 Following the conclusion of the 2020 season, Eppler was fired by the Angels.
 In his five years with the Angels, they never reached the postseason.
 In September 2021, William Morris Endeavor announced that Eppler would be joining their baseball division as a business partner.

 On November 18, 2021, the New York Mets hired Eppler as their general manager, signing him to a four-year contract.
+Following the hiring of David Stearns to be the Mets' president of baseball operations, Eppler resigned from the Mets on October 5, 2023.
+When he resigned, he was under investigation by MLB for using the injured list for players who were not injured.
+On February 9, 2024, MLB announced that Eppler had been placed on the ineligible list for the 2024 MLB season, due to violating league rules regarding the injured list.

+On March 2, 2025, the Milwaukee Brewers hired Eppler as a special advisor for scouting and baseball operations.